hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

-• because isomorphic simplicity. for some applications it can be useful to define a collection of constants each in their own file that represent business entities (typically something like "actions" or "plugins"). by a process we refer to as :#isomorphic-inference, we may indicate to the autoloader that certain particular modules leverage this relationship with the filesystem, such that a directory listing from the filsystem can give us hints about the constants that would be defined
+• because isomorphic simplicity. for some applications it can be useful to define a collection of constants each in their own file that represent business entities (typically something like "actions" or "plugins"). by a process we refer to as :#isomorphic-inference :[#.A], we may indicate to the autoloader that certain particular modules leverage this relationship with the filesystem, such that a directory listing from the filsystem can give us hints about the constants that would be defined